 Where is Mario Kart in Tokyo?

 You’ll find the best Mario Kart shops in Tokyo in Shinagawa, Akihabara, Asakusa, Shibuya, and Tokyo bay.
 There are two Maricar shops in Shinagawa and both offer the same Maricar course.
 There are two shops in Akihabara.
 The first Akihabara Maricar shop offers one course and the second Akhihabara Maricar shop offers two different courses.
 Shibuya and Asakusa Maricar shops offer one course each.
 And at the Tokyo Bay Maricar shop, you can choose between three courses.

-Go-kart Tour In Tokyo Tips
+Mario Kart Tour In Tokyo: Tips

 Now I know you’re super excited about go-karting in Tokyo but first let’s look at some tips before you take the go-kart tour in Tokyo!

 #1 — ID Proof: Passport, Driver’s license, and International Driver’s Permit (IDP)